Central Nervous System

 New ways to lower the dose of radiation to the brain are being studied to lessen the risk of brain and spinal cord late effects.

 The following may also increase the risk of brain and spinal cord late effects:

-- Being young at the time of treatment.
+- Being younger than 5 years at the time of treatment.

 - Having hydrocephalus and a shunt placed to removed the extra fluid from the ventricles.

 - Having cerebellar mutism following surgery to remove the brain tumor.
 Cerebellar mutism includes not being able to speak, loss of coordination and balance, mood swings, being irritable, and having a high-pitched cry.

 - Having a personal history of stroke.

 Childhood cancer survivors who received radiation, intrathecal chemotherapy, or surgery to the brain or spinal cord are at risk of late effects to the brain and spinal cord.
 These include the following: